pythonanywhere/helper_scripts/README.md

 You need to provide them if you run `pa` on your local machine.

 `API_TOKEN` -- you need to set this to allow `pa` to connect to the [PythonAnywere API](https://help.pythonanywhere.com/pages/API).
-To get an API token log, into PythonAnywhere and go to the “Account” page using the link at the top right.
+To get an API token, log into PythonAnywhere and go to the "Account" page using the link at the top right.
-Click on the "API token" tab, and click the “Create a new API token” button to get your token.
+Click on the "API token" tab, and click the "Create a new API token" button to get your token.

 `PYTHONANYWHERE_SITE` is used to connect to PythonAnywhere API and defaults to `www.pythonanywhere.com`, but you may need to set it to `eu.pythonanywhere.com` if you use our EU site.